 The Park Commission was formally created in 1989 to implement the townships Recreation Plan.
-The intent of which is to foster effiecient patterns of development that preserves the communities important natural features and rural character all the while accomodating growth and development.
+The intent of which is to foster efficient patterns of development that preserves the communities important natural features and rural character all the while accommodating growth and development.

 East Bay Township is growing at an exciting rate.
-This trend had promoted township officials to make preparations to fund projects that will enable more of its residents to participate in recreational activities, without having to drive long distances to utilize TC facilities.
+This trend had promoted township officials to make preparations to fund projects that will enable more of its residents to participate in recreational activities, without having to drive long distances to utilize Traverse City facilities.

 Currently East Bay Township has seven parks: